 Next face-to-face training

-The first edition of the face-to-face training of the EURORDIS Digital School will take place on 8-9 October, at the Ågrenska Resource Centre for Rare Diseases, in Gothenburg.
+The first edition of the face-to-face training of the EURORDIS Digital School took place on 8-9 October, at the Ågrenska Resource Centre for Rare Diseases, in Gothenburg.

-25 patient advocates, working with rare diseases and rare cancers, from around Europe, will take part in the first face-to-face training of the EURORDIS Digital School, in 2019.
+20 patient advocates, working with rare diseases and rare cancers, from around Europe, took part in the first face-to-face training of the EURORDIS Digital School, in 2019.